JeffThorslund/Bent-Shaft-Maps/README.md

 [www.bentshaftmaps.com](https://www.bentshaftmaps.com)

-## Stay Tuned
+## Stay Tuned :construction:

 Release is right around the corner.
-This page will be your resource for everything that your little heart desires.
+This page will be your resource for adding a map to the database.

 ## FAQ